 The New York Slavery Records Index (NYSRI) is moving to a new site – the Northeast Slavery Records Index.
 (NESRI) All of the records and features of the NYSRI are available at the NESRI.
 However, the Northeast Slavery Records Index also includes records from the states of New Jersey, Connecticut, Rhode Island, Massachusetts, New Hampshire, Maine and Vermont.
 NESRI also includes an enhanced search system that is focused on places – counties, cities, towns and even entire states – presenting all of the records for a location you select in an essay with dynamically updated tables.

-We will eventually take down the NYSRI, but not during 2021, and not without 90 days notice.
+We will eventually take down the NYSRI, but not until the end of 2021.
 However all of the records and features of the NYSRI are already set up in the Northeast Slavery Records Index, so you should not hesitate to use it now.